 17.30.560 Process for petitioning for designation as a forest land of local importance (“opt-in”).

 An “opt-in” provision is provided for the voluntary designation of properties as forest land of local importance by the property owner(s) upon the timely written notification to the administrator of their desire for such designation.
-Such application for designation shall be processed as an amendment to the comprehensive plan and development regulations.
+Such application for designation shall be processed as a Type V amendment to the comprehensive plan and development regulations.
 Such amendments are processed on a yearly basis, consistent with Chapter 17.12 LCC.

 (1) Criteria for Approval of Applications for Voluntary Designation of Forest Lands of Local Importance.
 Lewis County shall approve applications for designation as forest land of local importance if the following criteria are met: